lenymo/glennmccomb-com/content/articles/rust-survival-tips-for-beginners.md

 To start building you will need [building plan](http://rust.wikia.com/wiki/Building_Plan) and a [hammer](http://rust.wikia.com/wiki/Hammer).
 The building plan allows you to place twig foundations, walls, floors and more.
 The hammer allows you to upgrade your twig to wood, stone, metal and armoured.

 When placing twig walls, notice that on one side there are criss-crossed logs forming an X. This is the wall's soft side and you don't want it external facing.
 When placing twig structures, press R to rotate them.
-If you place something incorrectly you can rotate it using the hammer, but only for a limited time.
+If you place something incorrectly you can rotate it using the hammer, but only for a limited time after placing it.

 Twig is _very_ easy to destroy so at the very least you should upgrade your twig to wood.
 But wood is vulnerable too.
-It can be burnt using a [flame thrower](http://rust.wikia.com/wiki/Flame_Thrower) and hatchets will eventually break it.
+It can be burnt using a [flame thrower](http://rust.wikia.com/wiki/Flame_Thrower) and hatchets will eventually break through it.
 Stone is what you should be aiming for.
 Just make sure you place your walls strong-side out or they can be pick-axed.

 ### Tool cupboard